How to Turn Articles into Videos in 10 Minutes

-Our experience: Whenever we publish a new blog post, our social media manager Gleb would create a short video related to the post to promote it on social.
-He would then upload the video to YouTube in the landscape format and sometimes create a square version for the same video.
+Our experience: Whenever we publish a new blog post, we would create a short video related to the post to promote it on social.
+We would then upload the video to YouTube in the landscape format and sometimes create a square version for the same video.
 The square format works especially well on Facebook, where you want your video to be square.

 Step 2.
 Select your visuals

 Once you have decided on the format of your video, head over to Wave.video and get your hands down on actual video creation.
 You can start with your own video by uploading it to the tool.
 In Wave.video, head over to the tab “Uploads” and click on the big button that says “ADD”.

 If you don’t have your own video, switch to the tab “Library”.
 In Wave.video, you have access to 2.5 million royalty-free videos, so there is a good chance you will find the one that suits your story best and make that perfect video for your blog.

 Some people don’t feel comfortable using stock videos, for a number of reasons.
 Some think stock videos are recognizable, and you can tell right away when a video comes from the video bank.
 To some extent, it is true: who hasn’t seen stock pictures or videos that look like this?
 It screams out that it comes from stock.